 When it comes to waxing a jet ski, don’t cut corners.
 Invest in some good marine wax if you really want a nice results.
 Liquid wax is recommended, especially for darker colors.
 Wax should always go on easy and come off easy.

 Never wax the bottom of the hull.
 Some waxes can be abrasive and waxing the hull can cause speed loss.
+Along with wax, you can also use a jet ski polish.

 Related: Finding The Best Jet Ski Cover